zsiki/GeoEasy/doc/step_by_step.rst

 	Points for circle regression

+Optionally you can enter the radius of the the circle if it is known.
+Let radius field empty to calculate it from the input data.
 The result of the calculation is displayed in the *Calculation results* window. *E0* and *N0* are the coordinates of the center of the circle, *R* is the radius.
 The tabular data show the coordinates of the used points